getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let globalId = "globalId_example"; // String | The id of the remote issue link to be returned.
-If {@code null} (not provided) all remote links for the issue are returned. let versionId = "versionId_example"; // String | a String containing the version id apiInstance.cloudidRestApi3VersionVersionIdRemotelinkGlobalIdGet(cloudid, globalId, versionId, (error, data, response) => {
+If {@code null} (not provided) all remote links for the issue are returned. let versionId = "versionId_example"; // String | a String containing the version id apiInstance.versionVersionIdRemotelinkGlobalIdGet(cloudid, globalId, versionId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {